 The Executive Vice President and Provost shall review all applications for promotion and recommend either "for" or "against" promotion for each applicant and then rank all applicants within each academic rank.
-The Provost shall forward these recommendations to the President of the University by the last Friday in March.
-The Provost shall notify the applicant of these recommendations if requested by the applicant.
+The Executive Vice President and Provost shall forward these recommendations to the President of the University by the last Friday in March.
+The Executive Vice President andProvost shall notify the applicant of these recommendations if requested by the applicant.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 President.

 The President shall review all applications for promotion, even ones that did not come forward with the recommendation of the Executive Vice President and Provost, and determine which promotions to recommend to the Board of Regents at their May meeting.
-The President shall notify all applicants, department chairpersons, and deans, the chairperson of the Promotion and Tenure Review Councils, and the Executive Vice President and Provost of these recommendations.
+The President shall notify all applicants, department chairpersons, deans, the chairperson of the Tenure and Promotion Councils, the chairperson of the Joint Council on Faculty Affairs, and the Executive Vice President and Provost of these recommendations.
 Following action by the Board of Regents, the President shall give written notice to each applicant of the promotions made by the Board.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 Special Considerations